brendt/stitcher.io/src/content/blog/2018-10-24-array-merge-vs+.md

-PHP has two ways of combining two arrays into one.
+PHP has several ways of combining two arrays into one.
-There's a subtly difference between these two methods though.
-It's a difference worth knowing.
+There's a subtle difference between two methods though, a difference worth knowing.

-Let's take a look at how the two ways of merging arrays compare:
+Let's take a look at how these two methods compare:

 ```php
 array_merge($first, $second);